Operation USA has worked diligently to provide relief aid in as many ways and places as possible since the earliest days of the COVID-19 pandemic.

-At this time, Operation USA is seeking major monetary donations as well as bulk, corporate in-kind donations of appropriate supplies to help combat the spread of COVID-19 and to bolster facilities and people treating those who are already impacted.
+Operation USA is seeking major monetary donations as well as bulk, corporate in-kind donations of appropriate supplies to help combat the spread of COVID-19, protect frontline workers, bolster facilities and people treating those who are already impacted, and support community-based organizations who have been hard hit by the pandemic.
 Your partnership with and investment in Operation USA at this time is crucial to our ability to respond.

 Download our COVID-19 one sheet here.